 If you're just growing it for yourself, then you definitely don't want to get cancer from it.
-When trying to pick the best fertilizer for weed, whether or not it's chemical-free should be one of the first things you consider.
+When trying to pick the best fertilizer for cannabis, whether or not it's chemical-free should be one of the first things you consider.

-Aeration and Moisture
+Aeration & Moisture

 When trying to select from the vast array of fertilizers out there, consider the moisture content and aeration of the soil.
 One of the most important things to think about when growing weed is that you need the soil to be moist and retain some water without drowning the plant.